Peulot (Afternoon Activities)

 CYJ’s award-winning, world-famous, unbelievable afternoon Peulot!

-While campers stay in the same morning chuggim for half the session, they spend the afternoons on a different activity every day.
+While campers stay in the same morning chuggim each week, they spend the afternoons on a different activity every day.
 In fact, our programming staff arrange the schedule to guarantee every camper tries every program.
-One day they’ll dance in the ‘Zoid, another they’ll hit the archery range; one day they’ll make pots in Ceramics, and another they’ll soar down the zip line.
+One day they’ll dance in the ‘Zoid, another they’ll hit the archery range; one day they’ll make pots in ceramics, and another they’ll soar down the zip line.
 The peulot period offers a buffet of fun programs, each in convenient single serving size!

-The other major part of the afternoon is the educational peulah.
-Every aidah is given a specific topic or theme related to Israel and Judaism, which they study two or three times per week.
+The other major part of the afternoon is the educational programming.
+Every aidah has a specific topic or theme related to Israel and Judaism, which they engage with two or three times per week.
 But don’t think desks and chalkboards—this is camp we’re talking about!
 Our youngest kids learn through play, enjoying scavenger hunts, performances, and quiz shows.
 As campers get older, the programming becomes more mature, slowly introducing more challenging topics and experiential learning.

 The Ofarim Wedding